salmanAhmad-02/demo/README.md

 # demo
-This is just a demo repository to understand github.
+This is just a demo repository to understand basics of github.